Work at the Barn Playhouse

 ● Other duties as assigned and agreed upon

-The historic New London Barn is accepting applications for the 2024 Marketing/Box Office Associate.
+The historic New London Barn is accepting applications for the 2026 Marketing and Box Office Associates.
 Our associate program is an excellent opportunity for emerging arts professionals to gain practical, hands-on experience in a professional theater setting.
 Through close mentoring with our staff, associates will collaborate on a diverse array of projects, and our goal is to provide interns with the tools & resources to grow into competitive professionals in the field.

 Associate duties to include: